swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 ## Why to use WebSockets?

-Compared to WebSockets, these methods are less efficient and often seem like workarounds to make a request-reply protocol appear full-duplex.
-WebSockets are designed to replace existing bidirectional communication methods, as the previously mentioned methods are neither reliable nor efficient for full-duplex real-time communication.
-WebSockets are similar to SSE but excel in enabling messages to be sent from the client to the server.
-Connection restrictions are no longer an issue because data is transmitted over a single TCP socket connection.
+The above methods are less efficient on a protocol level and often seem like workarounds to make a request-reply protocol appear full-duplex.
+WebSockets are designed for full-duplex communication, and are more lightweight than its alternatives.

 ### Security (WSS)